michalgrzegorczyk-dev/angular-component-communication/public/blog-post/README.md

 #### 💡 Practical Uses of Routing Queries
-1. Filtering and Sorting e.g. list view data are common uses for query parameters.
+1. Filtering and Sorting, e.g. list view data are common uses for query parameters.
 2. Pagination - query parameters can be used to store the current page number.
 3. Search terms - useful for any application that has a search feature, enhancing user experience by allowing direct navigation to pre-searched results.